polkadot-developers/knowledgebase/CONTRIBUTING.md

   the side of re-writing the noun.
 Example: "The cat crept down the stairs towards the mouse, and it shrieked."
 The cat or the mouse?

-- **Keep sentences fairly short and concrete.** Using punctuation allows your reader to follow instructions or concepts.
+- **Keep sentences short and concrete.** Using punctuation allows your reader to follow instructions or concepts.
 If by the time you read the last word of your sentence, you can't remember how the sentence started, it is probably too long.
 Also, short sentences are much easier to translate correctly.